singaround/songbook/songs/jeanne-de-clisson-jeanne-de-clisson.md

   Clisson, Lioness of Brittany.

-  We loved the tune so tried translating but, in order to keep the rhyme scheme and fit with the tune, the words ended up changing a lot.
+  We loved the tune so inexpertly tried translating but, in order to keep the rhyme scheme and fit with the tune, the words ended up changing a lot.
 So the English version is a reinterpretation that fits the original tune, and tells a bit more of Jeanne's story, for anglophones.
 It has a refrain, but it doesn't kick in after every verse, so watch out!

   The 'La belle dame sans merci' line is originally from a French poem about unrequited love written over a century after Jeanne was born, but it seemed to fit her merciless revenge just as much as a scornful lover.

   The original words from Stetrice are below, for any French speakers.